Documentation

 Variable Required Default Description

-STELLARBRIDGE_API_KEY Yes* API key from your agent identity; exchanged for a JWT on first request
+STELLARBRIDGE_API_KEY Yes* API key; exchanged for a JWT on first request

 STELLARBRIDGE_JWT_TOKEN Yes* Pre-supplied JWT; skips key exchange (use one of API_KEY or JWT_TOKEN)